> Locations > Riverview Branch Library

 Friends of the Library

-The Riverview Branch Chapter of the Friends of the Library of Tampa-Hillsborough County, Inc. operates a book store in the north lobby of the building.
+The Friends of the Riverview Branch Library operates a book store in the north lobby of the building.
 Proceeds from book sales enable the Friends to fund special programs and events and to provide other support for library operations.

 Library service to the community originated with Riverview Station, a bookmobile stop at a local grocery store.
 A group of citizens formed the Riverview Library Association when they saw the need for a library building to better serve the communities of Riverview, South Brandon, Progress Village and Gibsonton.
 With the Gardinier Corporation's donation of land that had formerly been used as a worm farm, the plans became reality.